 The insoluble fiber present in hulled barley helps maintain large populations of friendly bacteria in the digestive tract assisting intestinal health.

 In addition to all of these health benefits, the gluten associated with the fiber content of barley can also make the grain behave as an all-natural appetite suppressant that can suppress food cravings.
 When consumed, the fiber in hulled barley expands in the stomach and is digested rather slowly so that you feel fuller for longer.

 Hulled barley facilitates digestion and may even have anti-diabetic effects.
 It seems that hulled barley stabilizes blood sugar levels and can help keep post-meal blood sugar levels 20-30% lower than many other grains.
 These effects may last up to 10 hours and reduce blood sugar swings that cause food cravings.

-Hulled barley makes for an inexpensive, filling and tasty option to add to meals.
+Hulled barley makes for an inexpensive, filling, and tasty option to add to meals.
 Once cooked, barley offers a chewy texture and pasta-like consistency due to its gluten content.
-Its preparation is similar to cooking rice but cooking time may take longer, typically between 50-60 minutes.
+Its preparation is similar to cooking rice (e.g. 2 parts water or other cooking liquid like stock to 1 part grain) but cooking time may take longer, typically between 50-60 minutes.